-The time trend could also account for concerns about declining presidential approval among opposition identifiers over time.
-Approval ratings of George W. Bush among Democratic identifiers did reach historic lows in his second term, but the time trend is only modestly correlated with lagged opposition approval overall (r = -0.28).
+77The time trend could also account for concerns about declining presidential approval among opposition identifiers over time.
+Approval ratings of George W. Bush among Democratic identifiers did reach historic lows in his second term, but the time trend is only modestly correlated with lagged opposition approval overall (r = -.28).

-This variable is measured as the proportion of the days of the week that the chamber was in session.
+78This variable is measured as the proportion of the days of the week that the chamber was in session.
 I use the House because Senate data are not available electronically for 1977.
-Measures for the two chambers are highly correlated (r = 0.83), so this choice should not affect my results.
+Measures for the two chambers are highly correlated (r = .83) so this choice should not affect my results.

-&lt;sup>79 As discussed below, the results are also robust to the inclusion of various additional control variables including the independent counsel statute; an election year indicator; years since 1976 squared (to account for a potential non-linear time trend); the percentage of households with cable television or internet access; the number of cable news subscribers; or the distance between the party medians in Common Space DW-NOMINATE (Poole and Rosenthal 1997, 2007).
+79As discussed below, the results are also robust to the inclusion of various additional control variables including the independent counsel statute; an election year indicator; years since 1976 squared (to account for a potential non-linear time trend); the percentage of households with cable television or Internet access; the number of cable news subscribers; or the distance between the party medians in Common Space DW-NOMINATE (Poole and Rosenthal 1997; Poole and Rosenthal 2007).

-&lt;sup>80 In all of the analyses presented in this article, the incoming president is treated as being at risk of scandal starting in the first week of January during the month in which he assumes office.
+80In all of the analyses presented in this paper, the incoming president is treated as being at risk of scandal starting in the first week of January during the month in which he assumes office.
 Presidential nominees are often targeted by scandal allegations during this late stage of the transition process.